 Pursuant to the Company's Stock Option Plan, up to a maximum of 10% of the issued and outstanding Shares at the time of grant may be granted.
-As at the date of this Information Circular, the Company has 5,702,000 Options granted, with a remaining balance of 9,647,470 Options eligible for future grants under the Stock Option Plan.
+As at December 31, 2021, the Company had 8,976,500 Options granted and a weighted average exercise price of \$4.67, with a remaining balance of 6,420,614 Options eligible for future grants under the Stock Option Plan.

 The following summary describes the key features of the Company's rolling Stock Option Plan.
-The purpose of the Stock Option Plan is to give the Board the ability to provide the Company's directors, officers, employees and management company employees of, or consultants to, the Company and its subsidiaries with the opportunity to participate in the progress of the Company as an incentive mechanism by granting Options to such individuals.
-The purpose of granting such Options is to assist the Company in attracting, retaining and motivating directors, officers, employees and management company employees of, or consultants to, the Company and its subsidiaries and to align the personal interests of such individuals with those of shareholders.
+The purpose of the Stock Option Plan is to give the Board the ability to provide the Company's Directors, officers, employees and management company employees of, or consultants to, the Company and its subsidiaries with the opportunity to participate in the progress of the Company as an incentive mechanism by granting Options to such individuals.
+The purpose of granting such Options is to assist the Company in attracting, retaining and motivating Directors, officers, employees and management company employees of, or consultants to, the Company and its subsidiaries and to align the personal interests of such individuals with those of shareholders.